History of Pomerania (1806–1933): World War I and aftermath

+During World War I, the German government operated prisoner-of-war camps in several locations in Pomerania, including Stargard and Czarne, for Allied POWs of various nationalities, including Russian (including ethnic Polish conscripts from the Russian Partition of Poland), French, Belgian, American, English, Serbian, Romanian, Portuguese, Italian and Japanese.

+In 1918 and 1919, Poles in various locations began preparations to rejoin Poland, with the establishment of Polish councils and organization of Polish rallies, to which Germany responded with repressions of Poles.
+In 1919, local Poles took control of the towns of Czersk and Gniew.
+Following a battle, the Germans recaptured Czersk and arrested prominent Poles, however, the Polish resistance remained active until the town was finally restored to Poland.

 As a result of the Versailles Peace Treaty (1919) after World War I, Pomerania was divided between Poland and Germany.
-Most of the German-Prussian province of West Prussia fell to Poland as the so-called Polish Corridor, and constituted the Pomeranian Voivodeship (województwo pomorskie) with the capital at Toruń (Thorn).
+Most of the German-Prussian province of West Prussia became again part of Poland as the so-called Polish Corridor, and constituted the Pomeranian Voivodeship (województwo pomorskie) with the capital at Toruń.
 The western remainder were merged into Posen-West Prussia in 1922, while the eastern remainder became part of Regierungsbezirk West Prussia within East Prussia.
-The Danzig (Gdansk) area was made the Free City of Danzig.
+The Danzig (Gdańsk) area was made the Free City of Danzig.